wtl-oss/os-commandline-validation/README.md

 <h2 align="center">Laravel Command Line Validation </h2>

 <p align="center">
-    This is a package to validate your custom laravel artisan commands.
+    This is a package to validate your custom Laravel artisan commands.
 </p>

 <!-- TABLE OF CONTENTS -->